CartoDB/documentation/app/content/cloud-native-workspace/data-explorer/introduction.md

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_bigquery.png)

-### Selecting a connection
+## Creating a map from your data

-For selecting a connection, click on your connection and select the content (database/project(s), schemas/datasets and tables) in the collapsible tree:
+For creating a map from your data, select a connection and click on a specific content (database/project(s), schemas/datasets and tables) from the collapsible tree.

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_content.png)

-### Previewing data

-For previewing data, select a table or tileset and check the details and metadata from the table/tileset preview.
+Once your table or tileset is selected, you can see a preview of the map and the details of the table or tileset.
+You can create a map by clicking on the *Create map* button on the top.
+This will open the CARTO 3 map tool: Builder.

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_preview.png)

-### Creating a map

-For creating a map, click New map.
-This will open the CARTO 3 map tool: Builder.
+In this example, we have created a map from the tileset that was selected in the previous step:

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_create_map.png)